 Students will be required to determine the domain and range of the function.
-The concept of domain and range was introduced in Mathematics 10 using set notation or interval notation (RF05).
-Students should recognize that all non-contextual quadratic functions have a domain of $\{x \mid x \in R\}$, whereas the range depends on the vertex and the direction of the opening.
+The concept of domain and range was introduced in Mathematics 10 using both set notation and interval notation (RF05).
+Students should recognize that all non-contextual quadratic functions have a domain of $\{x | x \in R\}$, whereas the range depends on the vertex and the direction of the opening.